praeclarumjj3/CuML/CuNaiveBayes/README.md

 Follow the below instructions to test the code on google colab:

+-Set GPU as the hardware accelerator from the top menu using the following steps:

+  Runtime-> Change runtime type -> select GPU as hardware accelerator

 - Mount Google Drive to the colab notebook

 ```bash